 For example, in the state test for ELA in California (CAASPP), listening passages include short informational texts that are read aloud by one speaker.
 The passages are typically related to common grade-level curriculum topics.
 In order to practice for the CAASPP, teachers can start using Listenwise with the transcripts, and when they get closer to testing time, remove the transcripts so that students can practice listening without reading along.
 Students can also practice taking notes while listening to the Listenwise podcasts, and they can replay the podcast multiple times.
 See this test example using an excerpt from “The Birth of a Democracy.”

 For teachers with students taking the English Learner Proficiency Assessments for California (ELPAC), practice sessions should also include audio stories played once from the front of the classroom, as students need to learn how to listen to a passage only once without using interactive transcripts to read along.
 Instructions should focus on precise and strategic listening to help students practice key listening comprehension skills for the test.
-Watch this ELPAC listening prep video created by an educator to see what the test looks like.

 With listening still ranking among the lowest literacy scores in California, listening is an important skill to integrate into classroom instruction across the curriculum.